Coronavirus slams Poland’s already-troubled coal industry

 “Look what’s happening with coal, how many millions of tons are being imported from outside Poland, and it was supposed to be completely different,” Warsaw Mayor Rafal Trzaskowski said at a campaign rally in Silesia.
 He faces conservative President Andrzej Duda in a presidential runoff election Sunday.

-Piotr Lewandowski, president of the Institute for Structural Research in Warsaw, says Poland’s coal sector is being pushed to a “tipping point” by several factors: falling demand for coal because of warmer winters; wind and other renewable becoming cheaper; rising costs of carbon emissions; and a society less willing to tolerate high levels of air pollution.
+Piotr Lewandowski, president of the Institute for Structural Research in Warsaw, says Poland’s coal sector is being pushed to a “tipping point” by several factors: falling demand for coal because of warmer winters; wind and other renewables becoming cheaper; rising costs of carbon emissions; and a society less willing to tolerate high levels of air pollution.

 “As coal mines struggle, their stock of unsold coal is the highest it has been in five years,” Lewandowski said.
 “The mines are between a rock and a hard place.
 They need to manage the outbreak while they are in financial tatters.”